EDeanF/DebianInstall/README.md

 # Discrete Graphics and Power Management

 nouveau drivers appear to work well, for the time being.
-Battery life is approximately 10 hours.
+Battery life is approximately 10 hours, and suspending appears to work.

 I tried to use bbswitch to turn off the graphics card, but this no longer appears stable.
-You can turn the graphics card off, but when you try to turn it on again, the kernel throws an error: `can't change power state form D3cold to D0 (config space inaccessible)`.
+You can turn the graphics card off with bbswitch, but when you try to turn it on again, the kernel throws an error: `can't change power state from D3cold to D0 (config space inaccessible)`.

 Installing nvidia drivers no longer completely breaks the installation.
 The nvidia driver did not always load after restarting.
-Maybe worth revisiting.
+May be worth revisiting.

 ### Disabling Nvidea Card